-Following a thorough review of historical field data, as well as recently collected data from March and April of 2010, soil properties, including unit weight, angle of internal friction, and cohesion, for ash, dike and foundation materials used in the stability analyses were selected by Southern Company.
-Soil properties for Ash Ponds 1, 2, and 3 are provided in Table 13.
-Calculated factors of safety were reported by Southern Company as shown in Table 14.
+Following a thorough review of historical field data, as well as recently collected data from March and April of 2010, revised September 2010, soil properties, including unit weight, angle of internal friction, and cohesion, for ash, dike and foundation materials used in the stability analyses were selected by Southern Company.
+These soil properties are summarized in Table 13 for Ash Ponds 1, 2, 3, and 4.